kunkel321/Stickies/README.md

 Installation:
 -------------
 * None.
 This app is totally portable.
+Just kill the app and delete the folder to get rid of it.
+* However:  There is an option to 'Start with Windows.'
+This will put a link in your Startup folder.
+If you later want to get rid of the app, uncheck this option first, so the link is removed.

-Getting Started:
+Getting Started (Beginniner):
 ----------------
 * Find the "<> Code" droplist/button on the GitHub page.
 * Expand the button to see the list of options, then download the ZIP file.
 * Right-click the downloaded ZIP file and choose "Extract".
 * Open the folder and double-click the "sticky notes.exe" file to run the app.
 * Do one of the Hotkey commands as seen below to make your own notes, or right-click a sample note for options.
+* Read the Tips for tips and check out the user configuration section near the top of the code.

 Customizable Hotkeys:
 --------------------